 Running a dealership is not just about selling cars.
-If you don't have a good financial control, you can sell a lot... and still lose money.
-Many small or medium dealerships operate without a clear financial management strategy, which affects their profitability without them realizing it.
+If you do not have good financial control, you can sell a lot… and still lose money.
+Many small or medium-sized dealerships operate without a clear financial management strategy, which affects their profitability without them realising it.

-In this article, we will look at how to improve the financial management of your business, practically and adapted to the reality of used car dealerships with small structures.
-You don't need to be an accountant: just apply some clear routines and use appropriate tools.
+In this article we are going to look at how to improve the financial management of your business, in a practical way and adapted to the reality of used-car dealerships with small structures.
+You do not need to be an accountant: just apply a few clear routines and use the right tools.

 1. Know your numbers: the first step to making decisions

-The first common mistake is not knowing clearly how much you earn per car, how much you spend each month, and what your breakeven point is.
+The first common mistake is not knowing clearly how much you make per car, how much you spend each month and what your break-even point is.

 Number of cars sold.

-Average net margin per unit (revenue β actual cost).
+Average net margin per unit (income – actual cost).

-Fixed expenses: rent, payroll, self-employed contributions, accounting, electricity, etc.
+Fixed costs: rent, salaries, self-employed contributions, accounting services, electricity, etc.

-Breakeven point: how many cars do you need to sell to cover all expenses?
+Break-even point: how many cars do you need to sell to cover all costs?

 Practical example:

 Tip: Record your income and expenses weekly.
-Don't leave it until the end of the month.
-Constant visibility allows you to react quickly.
+Do not leave it until the end of the month.
+Having constant visibility allows you to react quickly.

 2. Separate personal and business money

-Although it seems basic, it is a very common mistake.
+Although it may seem basic, it is a very common mistake.
 Many small dealerships use the same account for personal and business expenses.
-This prevents real control and complicates accounting.
+That prevents real control and complicates bookkeeping.

 Practical actions: